Philadelphia Teacher Residency Program

 Clearances Required prior to starting Drexel program

-If you are accepted for the Philadelphia Teacher Residency teacher certification program at Drexel for June 2018, you will be required to submit (to the School of Education’s Field Placement Office) copies of the following clearances, FBI, PA Criminal History, PA Child Abuse, and the Recognizing and Reporting Child Abuse Training Certificate.
+If you are accepted for the Philadelphia Teacher Residency teacher certification program, you will be required to submit (to the School of Education’s Field Placement Office) copies of the following clearances, FBI, PA Criminal History, PA Child Abuse, and the Recognizing and Reporting Child Abuse Training Certificate.
 You can learn more about required clearances at the School of Education’s Field Placement Office.

 Tuition Costs for the Teacher Residency Program

-Thanks to an agreement with the School District of Philadelphia, the tuition and fees for the 12-month (15 graduate credits) teacher certification program is only approximately $2,100 (about $175 a month) for which financial aid and other financing options are available.
+Thanks to an agreement with the School District of Philadelphia and the PA Department of Education, the tuition and fees for the 12-month (15 graduate credits) teacher certification program is only approximately $2,100 (about $175 a month) for which financial aid and other financing options are available.